 VPN and MPLS are widely used technologies for connecting across HUB and remote sites.
 IPSec VPN being the 1st entrant of 2, was quite a hit since it leveraged the Internet connectivity while providing security and access to central Data Center applications.

-VPN generally works on Internet which is cheaper than MPLS, however using Internet is less stable and traffic flows on best effort basis.
-Infact using delay sensitive and mission critical media over VPN will not be a wise decision.
+VPN generally works on the Internet which is cheaper than MPLS, however, using the Internet is less stable and traffic flows on best effort basis.
+In fact, using delay-sensitive and mission-critical media over VPN will not be a wise decision.